whitneyburton/portfolios/20150814-david_stinnette-m1.markdown

 * On Saturday, July 18, I attended a Turing bike ride with 3 other Turing staff.
 I rode 20 miles on my fixie in my PJs with no water.
 It was more fun than it sounds.
 * On Sunday, July 19, I attended a Turing fly fishing trip with 3 other Turing students and staff.
 We didn't catch a damn thing all day and thought we lost Horace to the wild, but RMNP is beautiful, so it's cool.
+* One Monday, July 20, I helped multiple students with Chisel refactoring, told a few jokes.
+The former was actually appreciated.
 * On Tuesday, August 4, I organized and will oversee a Turing fantasy football league of 12 students & staff.
 I'm already brainstorming what to do with my first place winnings.
 * On Saturday, August 8, I led a scrabble prep class attended by 4 other Turing students.
-We made it rain triple word scores.
+We made it rain double letter scores.

 ## Review